 Concerns over increasing wild horse and burro populations and program costs have prompted discussions, studies, and proposals.
-For instance, in response to congressional direction, BLM issued a report in May 2020 proposing actions and funding to achieve AML over 15-18 years.
-The report's emphasis is on animal removals, placement into private care, off-range holding, and fertility control and includes costs of these actions.
+For instance, in response to congressional direction, BLM issued a report in May 2020 proposing actions and funding to achieve the AML over 15-18 years.
+The report's emphasis is on animal removals, off-range holding, placement into private care, and fertility control and includes costs of these actions.
 In the past, destruction of healthy animals also has been discussed to achieve savings.

-One funding question is how to reduce the average cost of adoption.
-The cost to place an animal into private ownership generally exceeds the revenue.
-Per adoption, BLM typically charges a minimum of \$125 per trained animal and \$25 per untrained animal, but the average cost for BLM to complete an adoption (or sale) is approximately \$1,500.
+One funding question is how to reduce the average cost of placing an animal into private ownership.
+That cost generally exceeds the revenue.
+Per adoption, BLM typically charges a minimum of \$125 per trained animal and \$25 per untrained animal, but the average cost for BLM to complete an adoption (or sale) was estimated in 2020 at about \$1,500.
 This cost includes activities to make the animals more marketable, such as training, advertising, and transporting.
 It does not include the \$1,000 incentive BLM has paid individuals for each untrained animal they adopt (since March 12, 2019).
-In any case, the cost of adoptions is considerably less than the lifetime cost of off-range care; BLM estimated savings of \$24,000 per animal.
+The cost of adoptions was considerably less than the lifetime cost of off-range care; in 2020, BLM estimated savings of \$24,000 per animal.

-Another question is whether animals can be moved more quickly from short-term corral facilities into long-term pasture facilities to achieve programs avings.
-Long-term holding typically is used for older and other animals with less potential for adoption or sale; the average cost is about \$2 per animal per day.
-By comparison, the cost of shortterm corral facilities is about \$5 per day per animal.
-Shortterm facilities are more expensive due in part to hay costs, veterinary services, and farrier services to prepare the animals for adoption or sale and, in some cases, to the costs of BLM salaried employees.
+Another question is whether animals can be moved more quickly from short-term corral facilities into long-term pasture facilities to achieve program savings.
+Long-term holding typically is used for older and other animals with less potential for adoption or sale; the average cost was estimated in 2020 at about \$2 per animal per day.
+By comparison, the cost of short-term corral facilities was about \$5 per animal per day.
+Short-term facilities are more expensive due in part to hay costs, veterinary services, and farrier services to prepare the animals for adoption or sale and, in some cases, to the costs of BLM salaried employees.

 A third question is how to improve fertility control to reduce herd sizes and costs.
-The most common method costs roughly \$2,500 per mare, including gathering, treatment, and short-termholding.
-Under this treatment, an immunocontraceptive agent-PZP-typically is applied during periodic gathers to remove excess animals from the range.
+The most common method was estimated (in 2020) to cost roughly \$2,500 per mare, including gathering, treatment, and short-term holding.
+Under this treatment, an immunocontraceptive agent- Porcine Zona Pellucida (PZP)-typically is applied during periodic gathers to remove excess animals from the range.
 Mares are captured, treated with PZP, and released to the range.
 PZP generally is most effective for one year only.
-To lower costs, areas of exploration include longer-lasting fertility control and other options, such as sterilization.
+To lower costs, areas of exploration have included longerlasting fertility control and sterilization.

 A fourth question is whether BLM should sell excess animals without limitations and/or destroy excess healthy animals to reduce long-term program costs.
-In some past budget proposals (e.g., FY2020), President Trump called for using all authorities granted under the 1971 Act by removing general agency sale limitations (intended in part as safeguards against slaughter) and congressional prohibitions on using funds to destroy healthy animals.
-As mentioned above, Congress retained these prohibitions for FY2021.
+For instance, as recently as FY2020, the BLM budget justification called for using all authorities granted under the 1971 Act by removing general agency sale limitations (intended in part as safeguards against slaughter) and congressional prohibitions on using funds to destroy healthy animals.
+As mentioned above, Congress retained these prohibitions for FY2022.
 Such proposals have been controversial and have been rejected by some who oppose destruction or support alternative management methods.